sensiml/avr128da48-template/README.md

 ## Summary
-This example illustrates how you can use the AVR128DA48 for predictive maintenance applications.
-For more information visit the companion guide for this repository at [microchip.wikidot.com/machine-learning:avr-fan-condition-monitoring-with-sensiml](http://microchip.wikidot.com/machine-learning:avr-fan-condition-monitoring-with-sensiml).
+The example firmware in this repository will print test classifications.